 Feel free to contact us if you have questions or can't find what you are looking for.

 Be sure to look for drums that meet the required UN/DOT rating or FDA approval required to ship your product.
 It is also important to note that the Food & Drug Administration (FDA) does not allow using reconditioned drums to ship food, beverages, and other products for human consumption.

 Chemicals aren't the only hazardous product.
-Items like aerosols, perfume and lithium batteries may have special shipping restrictions as well.
-When transporting dangerous or hazardous product, it is necessary to understand the U.S. Department of Transportation’s (DOT’s) regulations.
+Items like aerosols, perfume, and lithium batteries may also have special shipping restrictions.
+When transporting dangerous or hazardous products, it is necessary to understand the U.S. Department of Transportation's (DOT's) regulations.

 Title: Tips for Storing and Shipping in Plastic Drums & Barrels

 Description: Things to consider when shipping and storing materials in drums.